ranata/smart-kb-engine/README.md

 **Metadata Enrichment:**
 Once sourced, content is enriched with metadata, validated, and approved before being added to a catalog.

-**Dynamic Topic Management:**
-The catalog supports the addition and modification of topics to better organize the content.

 ---

 ### 3. Knowledge Base Creation